AAlchemist/cs-notes/Database/Database-Management-Systems.md

 **Decomposition** (Global transaction -> Local transactions)
 - If multiple copies of data (metadata from catalog) exist, which one should we read from?
 (This is what Global optimizer does. i.e., how close they are? how is network traffic condition?)
-- If we need to update the data, update all of them. (tradeoff between performance and availability / reliability)
+- If we need to update the data, update all of them. (trade-off between performance and availability / reliability)
 - If one of the local transactions fails, rollback all local transactions.

 **Concurrency**